dickidarmawansaputra/dickidarmawansaputra.github.io/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I am an experienced Backend Developer / Web Developer with about 3 years of experience.
-I have knowledge of Laravel (PHP) and am currently learning Go-Lang to upgrade my skills and knowledge.
+I am an experienced Back End Engineer with about 3 years of experience.
+Currently i used Apiato (Built on top of Laravel) with
+Porto SAP (software architectural pattern) for Back End.
+Also i am currently learning Go and NodeJS to upgrade my skills and knowledge.

 I have learning Go-Lang: <a href="https://github.com/dickidarmawansaputra/belajargolang" target="_blank"><u>Github Learning Go-Lang</u></a>
 And some the online courses I've taken: